 - Recipient may be an individual or group whose commitment to gifted and talented children is evidenced by his or her work to develop or strengthen gifted education policy at the state or federal level.

 - Recipient may be a public official whose supportive action led directly to the improvement of gifted education programs or services.

 - Recipient will have persuaded elected officials or other decision makers to support changes in policy and/or legislation to significantly improve education programs and/or services for gifted students and teachers of gifted students.

 - Recipient will have influenced the media, the general public, and/or parents and teachers of gifted students in order to achieve the public policy goal.

-The recipient(s) of the award and the other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
 The award includes a monetary contribution made by NAGC in the recipient's honor to a gifted and talented organization of their choice.
-The recipient will receive a plaque presented the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014.
+The recipient will receive a plaque presented the NAGC Annual Convention in Phoenix, AZ, November 12-15, 2015.